 As a biologist, I know that life feeds on other life.
 That’s the way of the world and I don’t see it changing any time soon.
 I just think we should be honest about our motives (and I’m aware that I risk offending some readers with what I’m about to say).
 It’s not that we don’t want that lamb or calf to be killed and eaten, it’s that we want to be the only ones who get to eat.
 That strikes me as fundamentally wrong-headed, because it perpetuates the idea that people are somehow removed from the natural world.

 Here in the U.S., we’re already paying to have both livestock and predators on our public and private lands, and have done so for a long time.
-But the true cost of tonight’s meatloaf or coq au vin isn’t visible on the grocery store receipt, in the form of the higher meat prices livestock producers might charge to pass along the cost of losses to predation (or non-lethal prevention methods).
+But the true cost of tonight’s meatloaf or coq au vin isn’t visible on the grocery store receipt, in the form of the higher meat prices livestock producers might charge to pass along the cost of losses to predation (or non-lethal prevention methods), not to mention the carbon footprint of livestock production.
 Instead, part of the price of our food is disguised, hidden as taxes that support inefficient, ineffective, and often brutally cruel control programs.
 Personally, I prefer to know how much my dinner really costs, financially and ecologically.

 You may disagree, as is your right.